-Member of the Audit Committee and Risk Committee
+Member of the Risk Committee

 Mr. Palomares has been a director of Regional since March 2012 and currently serves as Chair of the Board.
 Since 2007, Mr. Palomares has been President and Chief Executive Officer of SMC Resources, a consulting practice that advises senior executives on business and marketing strategy.
-From 2001 to 2007, Mr. Palomares was Senior Vice President at Capital One Financial Corp., and he was Chief Operating Officer of Capital One Federal Savings Bank hanking unit from 2004 to 2007, Prior to joining Capital One, Mr. Palomares held a number of senior positions with Citigroup Inc. and its affiliates, including Chief Operating Officer of Citibank Latin America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank North America Consumer Bank from 1997 to 1998, President and CEO of Citibank Shorth America Consumer Bank from 1997 to 1998, President and CEO of Citibank Shorth America Consumer Bank from 1997 to 1998, President and CEO of Citibank Shorth America Consumer Bank from 1997 to 1998, President and CEO of Citibank Shorth America Consumer Bank from 1997 to 1998, President and CEO of Citibank Shorth America Consumer Bank from 1997 to 1998, President and CEO of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank Shorth America Consumer Bank from 1998 to 2001, Chief Financial Chief C
+From 2001 to 2007, Mr. Palomares was Senior Vice President at Capital One Financial Corp., and he was Chief Operating Officer of Capital One Federal Savings Bank banking unit from 2004 to 2007.
+Prior to joining Capital One, Mr. Palomares held a number of senior positions with Citigroup Inc. and its affiliates, including Chief Operating Officer of Citibank Latin America Consumer Bank from 1998 to 2001, Chief Financial Officer of Citibank North America Consumer Bank from 1997 to 1998, President and CEO of Citibank FSB Florida from 1992 to 1997, and Chairman and CEO of Citibank Italia from 1990 to 1992.
+Mr. Palomares serves on the boards of directors of Pan American Life Insurance Group, Inc., a leading provider of life, accident, and health insurance throughout the Americas, and Banesco USA, a privately held financial institution.
+Mr. Palomares earned a B.S. degree in Quantitative Analysis from New York University.

 Mr. Bancroft has served as a director of Regional since January 2022.
-He served as the Chief Financial Officer and Executive Vice President of Chubb Limited, the largest publicly traded property and casualty insurance company in the world, from 2016 to 2021.
-He was the Chief Financial Officer of ACE Limited from 2001 to ACE's acquisition of Chubb in 2016, at which time he became the Chief Financial Officer of Chubb.
+He was the Chief Financial Officer and Executive Vice President of Chubb Limited, the largest publicly traded property and casualty insurance company in the world, from 2016 to 2021.
+Before Chubb, he was the Chief Financial Officer of ACE Limited from 2001 to ACE's acquisition of Chubb in 2016, at which time he became the Chief Financial Officer of Chubb.
 Prior to ACE, Mr. Bancroft served as Partner-in-Charge for the New York Regional Insurance Group of PricewaterhouseCoopers (PwC) from 1996 to 2001 and spent nearly 20 years at PwC in various roles, including ten years as a partner.
+Mr. Bancroft is a director of Brighthouse Financial, Inc., a publicly traded company that is one of the largest providers of annuity and life insurance products in the U.S, where he serves on the audit and investment committees.
 He currently serves on Saint Joseph's University Haub School of Business/Advisory Board for Insurance Risk Management.
 He was certified as a public accountant and earned his Bachelor of Business Administration in Accounting from Temple University.